2022 ROSE D’OR® AWARDS

 • in professional broadcast quality (HD).

-FOR AUDIO in its original version and if non-English language audio, entered in a video file format with English subtitles or accompanied by a full English transcript.
+FOR AUDIO in its original version and if non-English language audio, entered in a video file format with English subtitles.

-If the Entry is a one-off programme, a video of the entire programme shall be uploaded, and not a compilation or sample of the best scenes from the programme.
+If the Entry is a one-off programme, an entire programme shall be uploaded, and not a compilation or sample of the best scenes from the programme.

 If the Entry is a series comprising several episodes, one representative episode shall be uploaded.